 During her tenure at the Advent, she and the Advent Choir produced 13 commercial recordings, mostly of rarely heard Renaissance composers, to critical acclaim.
 Her music has been broadcast on BBC Radio 3 and WGBH.

 She was a member of the American Guild of Organists and the Association of Anglican Musicians.

 For 18 very happy years she was married to Paul Van Ocken of Belgium until his passing in 1990.
 She is survived by a sister, several nieces and nephews as well as great nieces and nephews.
 A Requiem Mass, to which the public is invited, will be held at The Church of the Advent, 30 Brimmer St, Boston, on Saturday September 11, at 11:00 AM.
 May her soul and the souls of all the faithful departed, through the mercy of God, rest in peace.

-To read the tributes from Chapter Members Ross Wood and Katelyn Emerson, click here.
+To read the tributes from Chapter Members Mark Dwyer, Ross Wood, and Katelyn Emerson, click here

 Chapter Members offered memories of these colleagues at our Chapter Annual Meeting on June 7, 2021.
 To hear that recording, click here.